top of page

 Go easy on the toys

 You might think you need to bring all their favourite toys to keep them entertained, but young children will happily play with almost anything you give them.
-I usually only bring a busy board for the plane, a couple of books and maybe one or two small toys that can easily fit in the nappy bag (and in fairness she rarely even plays with these!) – she will happily explore kitchen utensils, hotel key cards, sunglasses, hats and whatever else we have at hand.
+For babies I bring a busy board for the plane, a couple of books and maybe one or two small toys that can easily fit in the nappy bag (and in fairness she rarely even plays with these!) whereas for toddlers I'll go for activity books and sticker books to keep them entertained.

 Make use of the pram/car seat/cot bag